mohitbaggu/Simple-bubble-sorting-visualizer/README.md

 # Simple-bubble-sorting-visualizer
-made this as a part of my 2nd year DSA Project.
+Made this as a part of my 2nd year DSA Project.

-requires python3 and tkinter
+Requires python3 tkinter.